 Itchy nipples or breasts occur most commonly during the initial period of breastfeeding, but it can develop at any point.
 Discomfort in the early weeks is a relatively common experience, and it should go away over time.
-However, if it persists for long, and is accompanied by pain that hinders the ability to feed, it should be checked up, as it could be a sign of an existing problem.
+However, if it persists for a long and is accompanied by pain that hinders the ability to feed, it should be checked up, as it could be a sign of an existing problem.

 What Causes Itchy Breasts When Breastfeeding?

 There are a number of reasons why you may have itchy red breasts while breastfeeding.
 The likeliest causes are:

 Thrush is a yeast infection that causes itchy nipples during nursing.
 It is caused by a fungus called Candida, which lives on our bodies.
 They are normally harmless but can multiply and grow out of control to cause an infection when any body area is left damp or moist for long periods.
 Since the nipples and areolas of breastfeeding mothers are often moist, Candida is a common cause of infection and irritation.